Managing users

 Registering new users

-As an administrator, you can register new users in SEAD.
+User administrators can register new users in SEAD.
 Administrators should create the user organisation before beginning this step.
-Start by clicking on the ‘Users’ tab from the side navigation panel on your left.
+Start by clicking on the ‘Users’ tab from the left side navigation panel.

 Fig. 1.
 Users tab

-You will be presented with the Users page which showcases all registered users within your SEADpod.
+You will be presented with the ‘Users’ page which showcases all registered users within your SEADpod.
 You can also download a CSV report of all registered users by clicking Export (circled red).
-To continue to the registration process, you will need to click on the ‘NEW USER’ button presented at the top of your Users screen.
+To continue to the registration process, you will need to click on the ‘New User’ button presented at the top of the ‘Users’ page.

 NOTE: Any leading or trailing spaces may cause the registration to fail.

-Once you have pressed ‘Submit’, you will be asked to confirm that you wish to create a new user.
-If creating a new user is your intention, proceed by clicking ‘Yes’.
+Once you have selected ‘Submit’, you will be asked to confirm that you wish to create a new user.
+If creating a new user is your intention, proceed by selecting ‘Yes’.

-NOTE: The emails that the registration form provides an ‘opt out’ option to, are system emails that notify users of failed actions, impending rebuilds and other system related tasks.
-It is the users discretion on whether they choose to opt out.
+NOTE: The user registration form provides the opportunity to ‘opt out of emails’, these emails are system generated emails that notify users of failed actions, impending rebuilds and other system related tasks.
+By default, users will receive these system emails.
+Users can opt out of this.

-After confirming that you are intending to create a new user, you will be met with a pop-up notification advising that the user creation is in progress and the users login details will be emailed to them via automated system notification.
-The user will shortly receive an email which contains their SEAD username and a temporary single use password that they will need to change on their initial login.
+After confirming that you want to create a new user, a pop-up message will appear to show that the account is being created.
+It also advises that the users log details will be sent to them via an automated email.
+The user will shortly receive an email containing their SEAD username and a temporary, single use password that they will be prompted to change when they first login.

 Fig. 5.
 User creation in progress pop-up

-After confirming that you are intending to create a new user, the task will immediately begin initiating.
 You will be presented with a notification banner at the top right of your screen advising that the new user creation is in progress.
-You can follow the progress of this task by clicking the ‘LOGS’ button within the notification.
+You can follow the progress of this task by clicking the ‘Logs’ button within the notification.

 Fig. 6.
 Create user task in progress notification banner